 - France Population: 65,507,875

-France, another European country, recently risen to number five on the ranking of the globe’s wealthiest countries.
+France, another European country, recently rose to number five on the ranking of the globe’s wealthiest countries.
 Beverages and fine gastronomy are well-known in this nation.
 Paris, France’s headquarters, is known for its fashion houses, museums of fine antiquity, and monuments.

 The French economy is among the country’s highest, and it is a mix of industry and government initiatives.